np422/add-host-rb/Readme.md

 ## add-host

-A very small utility to fetch ip information from a remote DNS server and add it to /etc/hosts and the ssh host-keys to ~/.ssh/known_hosts if the host responds to ssh.
+Add-host is a small utility to fetch ip information from a remote DNS server and add it to /etc/hosts and the ssh host-keys to ~/.ssh/known_hosts if the host responds to ssh.

 Sometimes I connect with vpn to more than one remote site at the same time.
 I find it to be less error prone to use the hosts file to resolve names compared to configure multiple dns-servers with different opinions if a dns-query should give an ip-address or NXDOMAIN as response to the query.

 And it doesn't take very long time before the manual task of looking up ip-addresses and adding them to /etc/hosts gets boring.

 So I automated the process of finding the ip-address and adding an entry to the hosts file, and as an added bonus the script it will get the ssh host-keys for the host added and update ~/.ssh/known_hosts so already the first connectioin with ssh can be done without any interactive yes responses.

 #### USAGE
 ```